 Be sure to use Google Scholar's Advanced Search Options to get more precision in your results.
-Access Advanced Search by clicking on the arrow in the search box on the main page.

 > To access the full-text of a document, look to the right of the result you want.

-The box below shows my results list after I clicked on the Cited by link for an article, "The dark side of information."
-Now I have an option to check the box that allows me to search within citing articles.
-After checking that box, I added the keyword Google and pressed the search button.
-Now, in the results page I have a list of articles that cite "The dark side of information" that also mention Google.
+The box below shows results after clicking on the Cited by link for an article, Filtering and withdrawing: strategies for coping....
+You should now see the option to check the box that allows to search within citing articles.
+After checking that box, you can add another term to the search.
+In this example, the keyword added is Google.
+After clicking the search button, the results page will be a list of articles that cite Filtering and withdrawing that also mention Google.

 Another way to export sources from Google Scholar to Refworks is by adding a citation import link.
 To set this up, go to Settings in Google Scholar.
-Under Bibliography manager, click the button next to Show links to import citations into and choose Refworks from the drop-down menu, then press Save.
+Under Bibliography manager, click the button next to Show links to import citations into and choose Refworks from the drop-down menu, then click Save.